How we handle personal data you provide us for transaction monitoring purposes, at the Welsh Revenue Authority (WRA).

 How long we keep your data

 We keep transaction monitoring records for 7 years, in line with our Retention and Disposal Schedule.

 Where you've held an account longer than the standard retention period, we may hold some account information which is older but still up to date.

-GDPR lists certain rights that apply to you when your personal data is stored and used as described.
+UK GDPR lists certain rights that apply to you when your personal data is stored and used as described.
 These rights relate to the legal basis for processing the data and the purposes to which the data are put.

 For this purpose, your rights are limited to the right to be informed, which this notice covers.
 Other rights may apply in some circumstances.

 For any questions about this notice or your rights, please contact our Data Protection Officer.